ThummeTo/FMI.jl/README.md

 # FMI.jl

 ## What is FMI.jl?
-FMI.jl is a free-to-use software library for the Julia programming language, which integrates FMI in Julia: load, instantiate, parameterize and simulate FMUs seamlessly inside the Julia programming language!
+FMI.jl is a free-to-use software library for the Julia programming language, which integrates FMI: load, instantiate, parameterize and simulate FMUs seamlessly inside the Julia programming language!

 ## How can I use FMI.jl?
-1. open a Julia-Command-Window, activate your prefered environemnt
+1. open a Julia-Command-Window, activate your prefered environment
 1. goto package manager using ```]```
 1. type ```add "https://github.com/ThummeTo/FMI.jl"```